 The Christmas holidays are a special time for the family and loved ones.
 This time of the year, everybody looks forward to the thrill, joy, and fun of the holiday season.
 Even for those who have recently given birth, the expectation remains the same as they are expected to attend family gatherings and send gifts for other family members.
 For new mothers, the holidays can get complicated or even overwhelming since the expectations of others add further stress during this season.
 To efficiently handle the holiday craze, don’t be afraid to say no, especially to commitments.
 If you cannot attend a family gathering, you can politely decline the offer.

 So amid the lack of sleep, a crying baby who wants to be held and soothed throughout the day, and the strains of delivery, how do you handle the holiday craze with a newborn?
-Well, here are some tips and strategies to maximize the time spent with your baby, while at the same time enjoying the holiday season as much as possible.
+Well, here are some postnatal care plans to maximize the time spent with your baby, while at the same time enjoying the holiday season as much as possible.

 The primary theme that characterizes the Christmas season is food and gifting.
 Having just recently delivered, you don’t have the time or energy to cook all your favourite meals for the holiday season.
 You can make your work easier by making orders from food joints.
 If you prefer homemade foods, the easier route is to buy pre-diced onions, carrots, and celery, typical cooking staples of the holiday season.
 Purchase bagged and sliced lettuce or pumpkin pie mix rather than making your pie from scratch.
 Employing these little shortcuts will eventually save time, and afford you adequate time and energy for more important things, such as playing with your newborn.